 Frans qualified as a chartered accountant in 2004 and performed his articles at KPMG Inc. in Johannesburg.
 Shortly after completion of his articles he joined Steinhoff Africa Holdings Proprietary Limited (Steinhoff).
 Frans has gained extensive experience in various roles in the Steinhoff and KAP Industrial Holdings Limited (KAP) groups over a period of 11 years.
 His most recent appointments have been as the chief financial officer of KAP’s diversified industrial segment and, prior to that, as the chief financial officer of PG Bison, a major subsidiary of KAP.
 Frans was appointed as chief financial officer of KAP on 15 April 2016.

-Vukile comes from a petrochemical background and was with Engen Petroleum Limited for 25 years where he held a variety of senior positions, including that of sales and marketing general manager.
-He served on a number of the company’s subsidiary boards, and on the Engen Limited board from 2010 to 2017.
-From 2012 to 2013 he was based in Malaysia while working at Petronas Oil and Gas Corporation’s Downstream business in Southeast Asia.
 Vukile joined KAP Industrial Holdings Limited in June 2017 as business development executive.
+He comes from a petrochemical background and was with Engen Petroleum Limited for 25 years where he held a variety of senior positions, including that of General manager: Sales and marketing.
+He served on a number of the company’s subsidiary boards in southern Africa, and on the Engen Limited Board from 2010 to 2017.
+In 2012 to 2013 he was based in Malaysia, working at Petronas Oil and Gas Corporation, where he headed certain business lines in Southeast Asia – Downstream Business.

 After 19 years’ extensive human resources management exposure in the mining industry in executive HR positions, Johan joined Steinhoff Africa in 1999 as HR executive.
 He has fulfilled this function throughout Steinhoff’s international expansions and was instrumental in establishing and bolstering HR structures throughout the Steinhoff group.
 Johan joined the KAP executive team in 2012.